Arithmetic {B}reuil-{K}isin-{F}argues modules and comparison of integral {p}-adic Hodge theories: Introduction

-\begin{remark} \quad \begin{enumerate} \item We want to remind the readers that $p$-adic monodromy theorem for de Rham representations, which was first proved in the work of Berger\cite{Ber}, tells us that if a $p$-adic representation is de Rham, then it is potentially log-crystalline (and the converse is true and actually much easier to prove).
-We will use the equivalence of being de Rham and potentially log-crystalline through out this paper. \item From the work of \cite{BMS}, we know there is a large class of Breuil-Kisin-Fargues $G_K$-modules comes from geometry: start with a proper smooth formal scheme $\mathfrak{X}$ over $\O_K$, and let $\overline{\mathfrak{X}}$ be its base change to $\O_{\C_p}$.
-Then there is a $\Ainf$-cohomology theory attaches to $\overline{\mathfrak{X}}$ which is functorial in $\overline{\mathfrak{X}}$, so all the $\Ainf$-cohomology groups $H^i_{\Ainf}(\overline{\mathfrak{X}})$ carry natural semi-linear $G_K$-actions that commute with all other structures.
+\begin{rem}\quad \begin{enumerate} \item Using unramified descent(cf. Lemma~\ref{lemmaunrdescent}), one can show in Theorem~\ref{mainthmintrointversion} and Theorem~\ref{intversionintroduction} one can replace $G_K$ by $I_K$ and $K_0$ by $\cKur$ in the statement. \item From the work of \cite{BMS1}, we know there is a large class of Breuil-Kisin-Fargues $G_K$-modules comes from geometry: start with a proper smooth formal scheme $\mathfrak{X}$ over $\O_K$, and let $\overline{\mathfrak{X}}$ be its base change to $\O_{\Cp}$.
+Then there is a $\Ainf$-cohomology theory attached to $\overline{\mathfrak{X}}$ which is functorial in $\overline{\mathfrak{X}}$, so all the $\Ainf$-cohomology groups $H^i_{\Ainf}(\overline{\mathfrak{X}})$ carry natural semi-linear $G_K$-actions that commute with all other structures.
 If we take the maximal free quotients of the cohomology groups, then they are all arithmetic automatically from the \'etale-de Rham comparison theorem.
-So being arithmetic is the same as to ask an abstract Breuil-Kisin-Fargues $G_K$-module to satisfy \'etale-de Rham comparison theorem. \item The terminology of being \textit{arithmetic} was first introduced in the work of Howe in \cite[\S 4]{How}, the above proposition shows our definition are the same.
-The advantage of our definition is that it enables us to see how arithmetic Breuil-Kisin-Fargues behavior over $\Spa(\Ainf)$ instead of only look at the stalks at closed points $\O_{C}$ and $\O_{\C_p}$. \end{enumerate} \end{remark}
+So being arithmetic is the same as asking an abstract finite free Breuil-Kisin-Fargues $G_K$-module to satisfy \'etale-de Rham comparison theorem.
+We also have \cite[Theorem 14.1]{BMS1} shows that there is a canonical isomorphism

-As we mentioned in the above remark, if we study the behavior of arithmetic Breuil-Kisin-Fargues modules at the closed point corresponds to $W(\overline{k})$ of $\Spa(\Ainf)$, we will have: \begin{corollary} Let $\MMM$ be an arithmetic Breuil-Kisin-Fargues module $\MMM$ then \begin{enumerate} \item $T(\MMM)$ is log-crystalline if and only if the inertia subgroup $I_K$ of $G_K$ acts trivially on $\overline{\MMM}=\MMM\otimes_{\Ainf}W(\overline{k})$. \item $T(\MMM)$ is potentially crystalline if and only if there is a $\varphi$ and $G_K$ equivariant isomorphism